mohammad-azim-basiri/mohammad-azim-basiri/README.md

 ## 🚀 About Me

 - 🔭 I am currently pursuing my Master's in Artificial Intelligence at K.N.
 Toosi University of Technology.
-- 🔭 I’m currently working as a frontend developer and working
+- 🔭 I’m currently working as a frontend developer, collaborating on artificial intelligence models.

 ## Tech Stack